promptstore/promptstore/docs/installation.md

     brew install temporal

-To create the promptstore namespace, use localhost as the host:
+To create the promptstore namespace, use temporal as the host:

-    docker exec -it --env TEMPORAL_CLI_ADDRESS=localhost:7233 temporal-admin-tools tctl --namespace promptstore namespace register
+    docker exec -it --env TEMPORAL_CLI_ADDRESS=temporal:7233 temporal-admin-tools tctl --namespace promptstore namespace register

 ### Connecting to the database